Dealing With Social Security Benefits After Divorce

 To be eligible for retirement benefits, a person generally has to show that he or she has worked (and paid into the system through tax deductions) for at least 10 years.

-The 10-Year Rule and Other Requirements for Benefits Based on an Ex-Spouse’s Record
+The 10-year Rule and Other Requirements for Benefits Based on an Ex-spouse’s Record

 As mentioned above, a person seeking Social Security benefits based on an ex-spouse’s work record must have been married to his or her former spouse for at least 10 years.
 Fortunately, you do not need a court order entitling you to benefits.
 You just have to be able to show that you were married for the minimum required time.